adventuregamestudio/ags-manual-source/UpgradeTo40.md

 ### New Video Player API

 Do you want a TV in your room with a video playing while the player walks around?
 Well this is now possible, beyond many possibilities, as a new video player API can unlock new ways to use videos in AGS.
 Before, only a single video could be played and it blocked the entire game, so if you used videos in your game be sure to check this out.

+### Pathfinder and Path API

+Until now you could only use AGS pathfinder when ordering a character to walk.
+Two new APIs lets you both search walkable paths in two-dimentional space and also pass an arbitrary path as array of points to a room element to have it follow a path.
+You can also create a pathfinder from 8-bit sprites as a navigation mask.

+### Joystick and Touch API

+New input methods are added in the engine.
+The engine will now find connected joysticks and make them available through a new struct.
+Previously touch devices could only be used with AGS through mouse emulation, but now the touch input can be directly handled, allowing multiple touch points to be supported through scripting.